xebialabs-community/xlr-blazemeter-plugin/README.md

 ## XL Release Scenario

 BlazeMeter markets a commercial, self-service load testing platform as a service (PaaS), which is compatible with open-source Apache JMeter, the performance testing framework from the Apache Software Foundation.
 BlazeMeter comes with a well documented API layer with integration into a number of testing frameworks, incl.
 JMeter, Gatling, Selenium and Taurus.
-Therefore this plugin is focused on a narrow use case: single JMeter test that are specified inline the XLR task.

 ### Design decisions on plugin scope

-The current version ONLY supports a single Test run.
-The other type of test that is not supported currently is called a Multi Test.
-A Multi Test is used for distributed load testing.
+The plugin now supports multiple-scenario / multiple location tests.
+It will monitor **all** sessions until completion.
+Finally, it will log the test report summary URL for more information.

 ## Installation